microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

     <PAYLOAD_DESCRIPTION>
     string FieldName

+If the metadata event specifies a V2Params tag, the event must have an empty V1 parameter FieldCount and no field definitions.

 For primitive types and strings <PAYLOAD_DESCRIPTION> is not present, however if TypeCode == Object (1) then <PAYLOAD_DESCRIPTION> another payload description (that is a field count, followed by a list of field definitions).
 These can be nested to arbitrary depth.